The new website offers improved accessibility and an easier way to find information and request services

 Farrah Farhoudi, Operations Lead at dxw

-Over a period of 6 months, dxw specialists covering delivery, research, content design, interaction design and development worked as one team with settle, to design and build a website that offers improved accessibility and an easier way to find information and request services.
+Over a period of 6 months, dxw specialists covering delivery, research, content design, interaction design and development worked as one team with settle.

-We began by interviewing different groups of users who interacted with the housing association like residents and homeowners who have bought a house from settle, to gain a deeper understanding of their user experience.
-The priorities for the alpha phase were to understand how much existing content settle had, the current structure of the website, the issues that both staff and users have with the website, and any constraints around the design of a new site.
+We began by interviewing different groups of users who interacted with the housing association like residents or homeowners who have bought a house from settle, to gain a deeper understanding of their experience.
+The priorities for this alpha phase were to understand how much existing content settle had, the current structure of the website, the issues that both staff and users have with the website, and any constraints around the design of a new site.

-During alpha, we built a prototype so we could do usability testing on both the design and structure of the new website.
-We also held workshops and co-design sessions with team members from settle and dxw so we had a strong idea of what the priorities were for the new website, especially the homepage.
+We built a prototype so we could do usability testing on both the design and structure of the new website.
+We also held workshops and co-design sessions with team members from both settle and dxw so we had a strong idea of what the priorities were for the new website, especially the homepage.
 This meant that we had lots of outputs we could then handover to the beta team.

 The beta phase was run by dxw’s GovPress team who are specialists in designing, building and hosting WordPress websites.
 In this phase we further developed the prototype from the alpha and used this to build the live website.
 As the alpha produced a prototype with an information architecture that was tested with users, we were able to focus much of this phase of the design and placement of components for pages.

 After mocking up designs for a slice of the website, we began to build in code.
-Once the MVP of the website was built, we ran a round of usability testing with a variety of different types of users.
-Overall the feedback was very positive, we had built a functional website that allowed you to find what you needed to intuitively.
+Once the MVP of the website was built, we ran a further round of usability testing with a variety of different types of users.
+This confirmed that we had built a new website that allowed you to find what you needed intuitively.
 The settle team also found that adding content and updating the website was a smooth process.

 Providing ongoing hosting and support

-As a number of the GovPress technical team helped to build the settle website, we developed a good knowledge of the codebase so we were ready to provide the best ongoing support for the site when it went live.
+As a number of the GovPress technical team helped to build the settle website, we developed a good knowledge of the codebase so were in a good place to provide ongoing support for the site when it went live.